Intellectual property: the basics

-Our checklist below will give you an overview of some of the key IP considerations for start-up businesses, and the steps you should follow when setting out:
+This checklist provides an overview of some of the key IP considerations for start-up businesses and the steps you should follow when setting out.

 See more on protecting intellectual property.